r8w/r8w/docs/society/ideas.md

 Sometimes, a failed execution is a failed execution, not a bad idea, but it doesn't mean ideas can't be terrible.
 Talking about what holds more value when they both depend on each other is like moving in a circle.
 To find the conclusion is a pure waste of time.

-*What's the goal of this section?*
+- What's the goal of this section?

-Well, let's see...
+Write down the ideas, good or bad, it doesn't matter.

 ---